Susan Stokes (political scientist): Family

 Stokes is married to Steven Pincus and has three sons (David, Andrew, and Sam).

 Organizations

 Bright Line Watch

 In 2016, Stokes co-founded Bright Line Watch, an initiative to monitor the strength of U.S. democracy, The initiative conducts ongoing sets of surveys of political scientists and the general public in the United States to assess views of U.S. democratic performance.

 Chicago Center on Democracy

 Stokes founded the Chicago Center on Democracy—based at the University of Chicago—in 2018, and serves as its faculty director.
-The center's focus is on research, public engagement, and building tools to expand public understanding of how democracies function.
+The center's focus is on research, public engagement, and expanding public understanding of how democracies function.